-Organized in March 1989 as a group of 30 garden railway enthusiasts, we now sustain an annual membership of about 130 members.
+Organized in March 1989 as a group of 30 garden railway enthusiasts, we now sustain an annual membership of about 120 families.

 Our club tends to be a loosely organized, laid-back group – which tends to meld in with garden railroading and the Pacific Northwest.
 There is a tremendous breadth in our modeling interests and approaches as represented by our involvement with multiple scales, varied railroad themes, radio control, operating sessions, live steam, steam boating, steam and electric modules and monthly breakfasts.